 6. In regard to the thesis, the maximum word length of the thesis is dependent on the credit size of the thesis and the following apply:

 - 160 credits – 35,000

-The maximum word limit is inclusive of appendices, footnotes, tables and bibliography.
+The maximum word limit is inclusive of appendices, footnotes, tables but not the bibliography.
 The Thesis should embody the result of the candidate’s advanced study and research.

 7. Students are required to submit their thesis prior to the end of the period of registered study.
-Two copies of the thesis should be submitted to Student Services or equivalent (in a form prescribed by the University), who will forward the thesis to the Examiners.
+An electronic version saved as a searchable PDF, should be submitted to the relevant Registry and Academic Affairs PGR team or equivalent (in a form prescribed by the University), who will forward the thesis to the Examiners.
 The thesis should not, whether in the same or a different form, have been submitted to this or any other University for the award of any degree.

 8. The thesis must be the result of the student’s own work.
 The requirement does not preclude a student obtaining limited assistance with proof-reading and with the routine collection and/or processing of data under guidelines and instructions clearly devised by the student.
 When such help is obtained it should be with the prior approval of the supervisor who must be satisfied that the spirit of the 'own work' requirement is not breached.